-LucasArts' Secret History: The Secret of Monkey Island: Our Review30 Jun, 2008
+LucasArts' Secret History #5: The Secret of Monkey Island Our Review

 We delve into secret LucasArts past once more to unearth The Secret of Monkey Island.
 The world is divided into two people: those who have played this game, and those that really should.
 Which side are you on?